 Given the level of experience the guys behind the brand have, it is no wonder that the dial of the watch is as clean as fresh snow and as easy to read as the eyesight check table.
 The lack of a fisheye lens over the calendar window (I have an impression that almost everyone won’t help to compare this model to a Rolex watch) disappoints me a little since the date aperture is indeed small, but otherwise the face of this wristwatch is almost perfect: it is high contrast, easy to read and is not overburdened with unnecessary elements of decor.

 The case of North Flag comes in a relatively compact size of 40 millimeters in diameter.

-The case, by the way of speaking, is not as simple as it looks.
+The case is not as simple as it looks.
 It, for example, sports a double bezel that comprises steel and ceramic rings making it look more interesting in its deceptive simplicity.

 The watch was presented back in March at Baselworld 2015.

 Price: 3400 CHF — 3500 CHF